Nadal crushed as Rosol rocks Wimbledon to core

 "At the end, when the opponent wants to play like he wanted to play in the fifth, you are in his hands, no?
 Everything was going right for him in the fifth."

-Nadal's exit could prove to be a boost for Murray, whose title bid was halted by Nadal for the past two years in the semi-finals.
+Nadal's exit could prove to be a boost for Murray - who was seeded to meet his nemesis in the semi-final.

 Karlovic complained that he was foot-faulted 11 times.